How to Enter the Horticulture Division

 Lily Lilium ‘Casa Blanca’

 Lavender Lavendula angustifolia ‘Hidcote’

-Annual Plant: A plant that usually germinates, flowers and dies in one year (cannot naturally winter over).
+Annual Plant: A plant that usually germinates, flowers and dies in one growing season (cannot naturally winter over).

-A plant that takes between 12 and 24 months to complete its life cycle.
-Can self-seed (i.e: Foxglove).
+Biennial Plant: A plant that takes between 12 and 24 months to complete its life cycle.
+Can self-seed (i.e.: Foxglove).

-The predominant roses of today in active development by hybridists.
-Class of roses not in existence before 1867.
+Modern Garden Roses: The predominant roses of today in active development by hybridists after 1867

 Genus (Genera) (pl): Group of one or more plants that share a wide range of characteristics.

 Species: Group of plants that are capable of producing offspring similar to themselves.

 Cultivars: Group of plants selected or artificially raised, distinct variants of species.